 The department of plasma diagnostics works with the most modern methods and is constantly expanding the existing expertise as well as the spectrum of measurement devices and methods, especially laser-based plasma diagnostics.
 Spectroscopic questions in the spectral range from ultraviolet to terahertz are being addressed.

 Plasma diagnostics enables the absolute measurement of energy and temperature distributions as well as densities of stable and transient species in the plasma by means of probe diagnostics, absorption spectroscopy, and optical emission spectroscopy allowing the determination of all relevant chemical processes.

-Laboratories that are especially equipped for diagnostics of practical, simulated chemical plasma processes with state-of-the-art measurement device equipment are available for the investigations.
+Specially equipped laboratories for the diagnostics of practically simulated chemical plasma processes with state-of-the-art measuring equipment are available for the investigations.

-The diagnostic methods are also suitable for mobile implementation and can be used for external measurements.
+The diagnostic methods are also suitable to be transported for external measurements.

-Diode laser, quantum cascade laser, interband cascade laser, lead-salt laser and frequency comb laser system
+- MIDIR: Diode laser, quantum cascade laser, interband cascade laser, lead-salt laser, and frequency comb laser system

 - Spectral range: 300 nm to 20 µm

 - THz: quantum cascade laser and THz timedomain spectroscopy